 Consumer awareness of the Rainforest Alliance and demand for environmentally and socially responsible goods is at an all-time high.
 As a business working with the Rainforest Alliance, you have the opportunity to promote your commitment to sustainability by using and promoting our trustmarks.
 See these examples of how other companies have leveraged our green frog seal and the following research, which may help shape your marketing strategy.
+For additional metrics and information on how the Rainforest Alliance can work with you, see our Marketing Support Sheet.

 Consumers care about the environment